Email FacebookTwitterMenu burgerClose thin

 Retirement Planning Tips

 • Although a viable option, 401(k) hardship withdrawals aren’t ideal.
 A financial advisor may be able to put together a financial plan that doesn’t involve dipping into your hard-earned retirement money.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Social Security can be a valuable supplement to your existing retirement funds.
 If you’re unsure about how much money you’re in line to receive, check out SmartAsset’s Social Security calculator.
 All you need to know is your annual income and the age at which you’re planning to start receiving benefits.